-It's a dilemma - you want to move, but should you buy a new home prior to selling your existing one?
-Before you take the plunge consider these points.
+It's a dilemma: you want to move, but do you buy a new home prior to selling your existing one, or do you wait to move until it's sold?
+Here's what to think about before you take the plunge.

 The risk factor